hyosung11/Launch-School/Courses/journal.md

 10:22 Shifting to standing work station to get ready for study session at 10:30.

 10:29 Stating the obvious, but variable naming is critical for me to understand problems.

+## 20211223 목요일

+07:51 After study session with Alex I feel more comfortable with a problem that confused me when I first saw it a few weeks ago.

+07:55 Time for breakfast.